Muokkaa

 Devices that use Secure Boot and UEFI

-When enabled without a UEFI lock, LSASS runs as a protected process and this setting isn't stored in a UEFI variable.
-This setting is applied by default on devices with a new install of Windows 11 version 22H2 or later.
+When enabled without a UEFI lock, LSASS runs as a protected process, and this setting isn't stored in a UEFI variable.
+This setting is applied by default on devices with a new installation of Windows 11 version 22H2 or later.

 On x86-based or x64-based devices that don't support UEFI or where Secure Boot is disabled, you can't store the configuration for LSA protection in the firmware.
 These devices rely solely on the presence of the registry key.
 In this scenario, it's possible to disable LSA protection by using remote access to the device.
 Disablement of LSA protection doesn't take effect until the device reboots.